Hyp-ed/workshops-2023/02-basiccpp/README.md

 You may find the [abs](https://www.cplusplus.com/reference/cmath/abs/) function from the C++ standard library helpful.
 Note that you will have to include the appropriate header file! (see the example on the linked page)

+The next function in the file is called `average`.
+It takes a vector of floating point numbers, and returns the average.

+> Modify it so that it returns the average of all elements in the vector.

-The next function in the file is called `countNegatives`.
+The last function in the file is called `countNegatives`.
 It also takes a vector of floating point numbers, but it returns an unsigned integer.

 > Modify it so that it returns the number of negative elements in the vector.

-The last function in the file is called `average`.
-It takes a vector of floating point numbers, and returns the average.

-> Modify it so that it returns the average of all elements in the vector.

 ### Exercise 4 - Prime Number

 In `lib/04_isprime.cpp`, there's a function `isPrime` that takes an integer `n` and returns a boolean indicating whether the number is a prime or not.

-> Prime numbers are numbers that are only divisable by itself and 1.
+> Prime numbers are numbers that are divisble by exactly two numbers.

 You can be creative with the algorithm you use to do this